-Both steady state heat transfer analysis and thermal stress analysis, allowing designers or engineers to analyze thermal conditions on mechanical or electro-mechanical assemblies.
+Perform steady state heat transfer analysis and thermal stress analysis to analyze thermal conditions on mechanical or electromechanical assemblies.

 Designers can quickly conduct a finite element analysis (FEA) study to evaluate structures against load criteria, in order to meet strength requirements whilst minimizing material usage.
 This leads to a design which is structurally sound and cost-effective.